Sprint: Sparse-Dense Residual Fusion for Efficient Diffusion Transformers: Abstract

 \section{Abstract}

 Diffusion Transformers (DiTs) deliver state-of-the-art generative performance but their quadratic training cost with sequence length makes large-scale pretraining prohibitively expensive.
 Token dropping can reduce training cost, yet naïve strategies degrade representations, and existing methods are either parameter-heavy or fail at high drop ratios.
-We present SPRINT, \textit{Sparse--Dense Residual Fusion for Efficient Diffusion Transformers}, a simple method that enables aggressive token dropping (up to $75\%$) while preserving quality.
+We present \textbf{SPRINT} (\textbf{Sp}arse--Dense \textbf{R}esidual Fus\textbf{i}o\textbf{n} for Efficient Diffusion \textbf{T}ransformers), a simple method that enables aggressive token dropping (up to $75\%$) while preserving quality.
 SPRINT leverages the complementary roles of shallow and deep layers: early layers process all tokens to capture local detail, deeper layers operate on a sparse subset to cut computation, and their outputs are fused through residual connections.
 Training follows a two-stage schedule: long masked pre-training for efficiency followed by short full-token fine-tuning to close the train--inference gap.
-On ImageNet-1K $256^2$, SPRINT achieves $9.8\times$ training savings with comparable FID/FDD, and at inference, its \textit{Path-Drop Guidance} (PDG) nearly halves FLOPs while improving quality.
+On ImageNet-1K $256^2$, SPRINT achieves $9.8\times$ training savings with comparable FID/FDD, and at inference, its \textbf{Path-Drop Guidance (PDG)} nearly halves FLOPs while improving quality.
 These results establish SPRINT as a simple, effective, and general solution for efficient DiT training.